-Applicants, as well as individual entity members, will self certify on FSA-2001, FSA-2301, FSA-2314, or FSA-2330, that they have not been disqualified.
-Additionally, RMA will notify the National Office of individuals and entities that have been disqualified as a result of crop insurance violations.
+Applicants, as well as individual entity members, will self-certify on FSA-2001,

+--FSA-2301, or FSA-2314 that they have not been disqualified.
+Additionally, RMA will--notify the National Office of individuals and entities that have been disqualified as a result of crop insurance violations.
 The National Office will notify the State Office.
 State Offices shall notify the appropriate County Office.